benoitries/experimentation/input/input-persona/persona-v3-limited-agents/RULES_LUCIM_Scenario.md

 </LSC15-OUTPUT-EVENT-NAME-CONSISTENCY>

 <LSC16-ACTORS-PERSISTENCE>
-The scenario must contain solely actors as defined in <LUCIM-OPERATION-MODEL>.
+The scenario must contain solely actors types as defined in <LUCIM-OPERATION-MODEL>.
 Actors types must be persistent.
 Do not invent new actor types.
+Note that actor instances are not persistent, because they are not defined <LUCIM-OPERATION-MODEL>.
 </LSC16-ACTORS-PERSISTENCE>

 <LSC17-EVENTS-PERSISTENCE>